ancient-military-history

 New digs and re-analyses of older collections are overturning long-held assumptions.
 Perhaps most dramatically, work at the Varnhem Monastery in Sweden uncovered the remains of a pre-Christian Viking settlement directly beneath the later Christian abbey.
 The graves there, initially thought to be early Christian, turned out to contain individuals buried with Viking Age artifacts such as Thor’s hammers and woven textiles that indicated pagan burial rites.
 This suggests that the transition to Christianity was slower and more syncretic than previously believed.

 In the Hebrides, excavations at a site called Dun Nosebridge revealed a fortified settlement with evidence of Norse-Irish cultural mixing.
 A small stone chapel built within the old fort at the site incorporated rune stones and carvings typical of Viking art.
 Such hybrid spaces illustrate how Viking settlers adapted to local landscapes and populations, often merging identities rather than erasing them.
+Similarly, on the Isle of Man, recent excavations of a farmstead at Rushen showed a blend of Celtic field systems and Norse longhouse architecture, pointing to a cohabitation that lasted for generations.

 Another game-changing discovery came from the site of Sandwick South on the Isle of Lewis, where a well-preserved Viking-Age farmstead was excavated in 2022.
 The site yielded a cache of whalebone plaques and iron weapons, but also the remains of a wooden longship that had been reused as building material.
 This find confirms that ship construction was intimately connected to settlement building, with broken boats being recycled into walls and roofs.
+The practice highlights the resourcefulness of Norse communities in the harsh North Atlantic environment.

 Women and Power: New Evidence from Grave Goods